Bhaveshmalik27/password-strength-checker/README.md

 # Password Strength Checker

-This is a Python-based tool that checks the strength of a password.
+This is a Python3-based tool that checks the strength of a password.

 ## Features
 - Checks password length